Compliance Gate Platform

 You can find a list of covered items here:

-Do you guarantee my products become compliant and safe if we use the platform?
+Do you guarantee that my products will become compliant and safe if we use the platform?

 The Compliance Gate Platform is not capable of approving or confirming if a product is fully compliant.
 The platform depends entirely on user inputs to create compliance requirements lists and use other features.